 The Derwent Valley Concert Band Incorporated (DVCB) was formed in 1993 and is based in the picturesque town of New Norfolk which nestles on the banks of the Derwent River, 30 kilometres from Hobart, Tasmania, Australia.

 The DVCB was established because of a perceived need for a local band to cater for musicians of all ages in the New Norfolk community and the wider Derwent Valley.
-Since the inaugural concert at New Norfolk in 1993, the DVCB has grown into a very active and versatile community banding organisation with four ensembles, the Development Band, the Intermediate Band, the Concert Band, and the Marching Band, catering for musicians of all levels of age, skill and musical experience.
+Since the inaugural concert at New Norfolk in 1993, the DVCB has grown into a very active and versatile community banding organisation with four ensembles, the Development Band, the Community Winds, the Concert Band, and the Marching Band, catering for musicians of all levels of age, skill and musical experience.
 Currently there is a playing membership of over 80 musicians ranging in age from 6 to over 70 years.

 The DVCB has an extensive repertoire suitable for a wide range of occasions and can also provide smaller ensembles as required.
 It performs regularly in the local and surrounding communities at a wide range of events such as: Australia Day celebrations, Government House Open Day, the Wooden Boat Festival, the Kempton Festival, Autumn in the Valley, the Anzac Day March & Service, the Hobart Christmas Pageant, New Norfolk Carols by Candlelight and Dark MOFO events.
 In addition, the Concert Band presents major public concerts throughout Tasmania, often in conjunction with other community groups, and competes at the annual Tasmanian Bands League State Championships and the Australian National Band Championships.